10-Q 1 form10-q.htm

 The Company values inventory at the lower of cost (determined using a combination of specific lot identification and the first-in, first-out methods) or net realizable value.
 Management periodically reviews inventory for excess quantities and obsolescence.
 Management evaluates quantities on hand, physical condition, and technical functionality as these characteristics may be impacted by anticipated customer demand for current products and new product introductions.
 The reserve is adjusted based on such evaluation, with a corresponding provision included in cost of sales.
 Abnormal amounts of idle facility expenses, freight, handling costs and wasted material are recognized as current period charges and the allocation of fixed production overhead is based on the normal capacity of the production facilities.

-Net inventories are comprised of approximately the following:
+Net inventories are approximately the following:

-February 29, 2024 May 31, 2023
+August 31, 2024 May 31, 2024

-Raw materials $1,490,000 $1,677,000
+Raw materials $1,442,000 $1,519,000

-Work in progress 892,000 869,000
+Work in progress 756,000 1,145,000

-Finished products 238,000 182,000
+Finished products 216,000 179,000

-Total gross inventory 2,620,000 2,728,000
+Total gross inventory 2,414,000 2,843,000

-Inventory reserves (491,000) (672,000)
+Inventory reserves (472,000) (467,000)

-Net inventory $2,129,000 $2,056,000
+Net inventory $1,942,000 $2,376,000

 Reserves for inventory obsolescence are recorded as necessary to reduce obsolete inventory to estimated net realizable value or to specifically reserve for obsolete inventory.
-As of February 29, 2024, and May 31, 2023, inventory reserves were approximately $491,000 and $672,000, respectively.
+As of August 31, 2024, and May 31, 2024, inventory reserves were approximately $472,000 and $467,000, respectively.

 PROPERTY AND EQUIPMENT, NET

 Property and equipment are stated at cost.
 Expenditures for additions and major improvements are capitalized.
 Repairs and maintenance costs are charged to operations as incurred.
-When property and equipment are sold, retired, or otherwise disposed of, the related cost and accumulated depreciation or amortization are removed from the accounts, and gains or losses from sales, retirements and dispositions are credited or charged to income.
+When property and equipment are sold, retired or otherwise disposed of, the related cost and accumulated depreciation or amortization are removed from the accounts, and gains or losses from sales, retirements and dispositions are credited or charged to income.

 INTANGIBLE ASSETS, NET

-Intangible assets include trademarks, product rights, technology rights and patents, and are accounted for based on ASC 350 Intangibles – Goodwill and Other (“ASC 350”).
-In that regard, intangible assets that have indefinite useful lives are not amortized but are tested annually for impairment or more frequently if events or changes in circumstances indicate that the asset might be impaired.
+Intangible assets include trademarks, product rights, technology rights and patents, and are accounted for based on ASC 350 Intangibles – Goodwill and Other, In that regard, intangible assets that have indefinite useful lives are not amortized but are tested at least annually for impairment or more frequently if events or changes in circumstances indicate that the asset might be impaired.

 Intangible assets are being amortized using the straight-line method over the useful life, not to exceed 18 years for marketing and distribution rights, 10 years for purchased technology use rights, and patents are based on their individual useful lives which average around 15 years.
-Amortization expense was approximately $4,000 for the three months ended February 29, 2024, and $3,000 for the corresponding period ended February 28, 2023.
-For the nine months ended February 29, 2024, and February 28, 2023, the expenses were approximately $13,000 and $15,000, respectively.
-Amortizing intangible assets are tested for impairment if management determines that events or changes in circumstances indicate that the asset might be impaired.
+Amortization expense was approximately $4,000 and $5,000 for the three months ended August 31, 2024 and 2023, respectively.

 INVESTMENTS